Mavhawk64/L-2-Projection/README.md

 **Edit**

 It turns out that the c program does not create PhU to create a piecewise linear interpolation.
 I am going to temporarily drop the C program and move it to another language (likely JS, Java, or Python because those are the easiest to run).

+**Edit 2**

+Actually...
+I read it correctly the first time and misread it the second time, so I spent all of that time making a webpage... smh.